 The alert system means people can see and plan for the kinds of restrictions we may be required to put in place.
 This includes increasing or decreasing limits on human contact, travel and business operations.
 For more information visit the Government Unite for the Recovery website(external link)

 Why does the government restrict how people travel at some alert levels?

 The primary aim of the travel restrictions at alert levels 3 and 4 is to reduce the spread of COVID-19 in New Zealand by reducing contact between people, including by stopping or restricting some types of travel.

 This is the best way to fight COVID-19 and ultimately save lives in New Zealand.

 Where can I find out more about transport and travel restrictions generally, but also restrictions to other types of activity?

-The government’s primary source of information on New Zealand’s response to COVID-19 is the COVID-19 website(external link)
+The government’s primary source of information on New Zealand’s response to COVID-19 is the Unite for the Recovery website(external link)

 Transport information and guidance available here: